Skip to main content

 Palm oil and palm oil derivatives have become an important component in many soap products.
 In particular, it is used as a fat because it is hard at room temperature.

-In our shopping guide to soap we rated 58 brands on their palm oil policy, and below are the ratings for all of them.
+In our shopping guide to soap and shower gel we rated 92 brands on their palm oil policy, and below are the ratings for the highest and lowest scoring companies.

 Avoiding palm oil